 Bringing them into your space is not just a kind gesture, but shows trust and friendship.

 You don’t have to do anything crazy.
-You could just hang out.
+You could just talk.

-And even if they decline, the offer will still be very meaningful to them.
+And even if they decline, the offer will still show them you’re thinking of them & want to support them.

 2. Drop off a gift